chloealbright/DevHiveMind/Language Overlap/Access Modifiers.md

 - private
 ```

+>[!note]
+>Side note to test a private method, create an instance of that class and try to print the output of the variable or method that was private.
+>
+> You could try to call the private method in a class that should have access and asserts that the call failed.

 -  **[[Protected in Depth | Protected]]** - member can only be accessed within its package and by a subclass of its class in another package used a lot with UUID.
 ```java
 # protected